aaronlyy/pyonos/README.md

 - Ssl

 Every API has its corresponding & same name class that can be imported from pyonos.
-Every class needs to be autheticated using a [prefix and a secret](https://developer.hosting.ionos.de/keys).
+Every class needs to be authenticated using a [prefix and a secret](https://developer.hosting.ionos.de/keys).

 ```py
 from pyonos import Dns, Domains, Ssl